 It might feel like an ache with a minor injury, more intense, sharp, or burning with more severe injuries.
 If there is a moderate to severe injury to the ligament, there may be bruising and swelling around the inside of the knee.
 But in many cases, there can be no swelling.

-MCL injuries can present with symptoms that include instability or the knee giving out, clicking or popping sensations, or feeling unable to bend or straighten the knee due to pain.
-The joint pain can be worse at night, and many people find it difficult to find a good sleeping position that is comfortable.
+MCL injuries can present with symptoms that include instability or the knee giving way, and clicking or popping sensations.
+It may feel hard to bend or straighten the knee due to pain.
+Pain can be worse at night, and many people find it difficult to get comfortable to sleep.

 In addition to clinical assessment, imaging with MRI, ultrasound and X-ray can be helpful to rule in the diagnosis of an MCL injury and rule out other conditions.

 Sensitive imaging, such as MRI or ultrasound, can also help classify the injury.